-Boring but Practical: In "Screwtape Proposes a Toast," Screwtape comments that while tempting souls away with the belief that life is just fine without God may not produce the kinds of tasty cuisine he used to get with truly evil people, but nobody has to worry about starving.
+Boring, but Practical: In "Screwtape Proposes a Toast," Screwtape comments that while tempting souls away with the belief that life is just fine without God may not produce the kinds of tasty cuisine he used to get with truly evil people, it does mean nobody has to worry about starving.

 Presumably, bureaucracy itself is a hellish parody of freely-given love, respect, and obedience in Heaven.

 The Chessmaster: Screwtape is a very good one, but there's even more talented Chessmasters in the lower levels of Hell (including the Man himself).
 And quite a few Chessmasters on the other side, too, so that Earth is pretty much one big Gambit Pileup.

 Comically Missing the Point: Screwtape commits any number of examples, most notably with love, which he seems to think is defined as "one person's good being another person's good", and which he is convinced (though he contradicts himself on the matter) does not really exist and instead is only a cover beings have for selfish motives.
 At one point he alludes to the other side admitting that if the demons ever came to understand what love is then the war would be over and the demons would re-enter heaven, and says that this confirms that God's throne rests upon the secret.

 The Comically Serious: Many of the most amusing passages stem from the fact that Screwtape has absolutely no sense of humor.
 He's particularly enraged that the Patient's girlfriend is the kind of person who would find him funny.